Eyelid ptosis (known commonly as a droopy eyelid or lazy eyelid) is a medical issue visible in sagging of left or right

 1 to 3 hours

-Repairing sagging eyelids is usually a safe procedure.
-Still, there are some risks connected with eyelid ptosis surgery.
-For example, some patients after ptosis repair, experience problems with closing their eyelids as well as overt dryness of eyes.
-Others may have an eyelid infection or their eyelids may have different height.
+Some patients after ptosis repair surgery, experience problems with closing their eyelids as well as dryness of eyes.
+Others may have an eyelid infection.
 However, those and other complications after droopy eyelid surgery can be dealt with by eye doctors.

-Swelling and bruising together with mild, temporary eye dryness, are usually associated with eyelid ptosis treatment.
-Those side effects are, however, acceptable since the effects of droopy eyelid surgery are usually highly satisfying for patients.
+Swelling and bruising together with mild, temporary eye dryness and incomplete lid closure are usually associated with eyelid ptosis surgery treatment.
+However, those side effects are acceptable since the outcomes of droopy eyelid surgery are usually satisfactory for patients.
+Still, it is necessary to talk with the surgeon before the surgery about all of those possible side effects and associated risks.

 While there is no data available for eyelid ptosis surgery success rates, it is safe to say that most of the cases of the droopy eyelid are treatable with eyelid surgery.
-Congenital ptosis is thought to be the hardest to fight with.
+Congenital ptosis is thought to be the hardest to fight with, but it is of paramount importance to see an eye doctor before it becomes harder to treat.